Preheat or Not

 Dear Home Ec 101:

 Please solve an argument between my husband and myself!
-When heating up the oven, I don’t wait for the required temp to reached before putting the food in, but do give extra time in case it wasn’t quite hot enough.
-My husband says that you have to wait until the temp is reached or the food won’t cook right.
+When heating up the oven, I don’t wait for the required temp to reached before putting the food in, but do give extra time in case the oven wasn’t quite hot enough.
+My husband says that you have to wait until the proper temperature has been reached or the food won’t cook right.
 Who’s right?

 ~Consternated in Concord